Planning and Engagement Processes

 Individual Behaviors

 Use transparent contingency to deepen the initial trust within the team.
 “Transparency is one of the precepts in an integrated project delivery (IPD),” explained the contractor.
 “I have to hand it to {the GSA project managers}—the first day on the job, we learned that we had a transparent contingency.
-It made us want to be a team and want to spend it in the best way we can.”
-FCS, Contractopens in new window
+It made us want to be a team and want to spend it in the best way we can.” –FCS, Contract

-Overall, shared contingency management proved to be extremely effective for this team in two ways: sufficient funds remained to invest in a verification phase not originally in the budget and the process of managing the funds strengthened trust and alignment within the team.
-EGWW, Managing Schedule & Budgetopens in new window
+Overall, shared contingency management proved to be extremely effective for this team in two ways: sufficient funds remained to invest in a verification phase not originally in the budget and the process of managing the funds strengthened trust and alignment within the team. –EGWW, Managing Schedule & Budget

 The EGWW team managed their budget in a highly collaborative manner.
 While the GSA project manager was the final decision-maker, the contingency was treated as a pool of money to be used to benefit the project and decisions for its use was shared.
 Particular savings were attributed to the way value engineering of the GMP budget was inclusive of both prime and selected first-tier subcontractors.
 Collaborative decision-making was used for reducing project budget as well as prioritizing additions or restoration of budget.
 At the same time items were eliminated to meet the GMP, the team created a prioritized list of items to be restored, dependent on funds and schedule.
-Through this “buy-back”, the team believed decisions and reallocation of contingency were more expeditious and less difficult than typical VE process.
-EGWW, Managing Schedule & Budgetopens in new window
+Through this “buy-back”, the team believed decisions and reallocation of contingency were more expeditious and less difficult than typical VE process. –EGWW, Managing Schedule & Budget

 The project team benefited from working within a firm fixed price budget set early in the process.
 Within the project team, budget decisions were considered integrally with schedule and scope.
 The GSA project manager noted that the fixed price was a clear motivator for the team, “we didn’t ever have to ask for more money….one of my personal goals and I think one of Beck’s goals was that we didn’t want to go back and ask for more money.
-We had a team that was very good identifying what we could do to make things cost effective.”
-Aspinall, Managing Schedule & Budgetopens in new window
+We had a team that was very good identifying what we could do to make things cost effective.” –Aspinall, Managing Schedule & Budget

 Management and Logistics

 Used post-occupancy contract language.
 "The GSA project manager viewed the inclusion of a period of time after substantial completion for the team to evaluate the project as a performance assurance: “We are still navigating through how to do a net-zero building.
-How do we use monitoring, measurement, verification, and team collaboration to get the building to perform the way we want to? … Other projects looking to achieve the same goals or the same high level of performing outcomes, in terms of sustainability, should be aware of this.”
-Aspinall, Verificationopens in new window
+How do we use monitoring, measurement, verification, and team collaboration to get the building to perform the way we want to? … Other projects looking to achieve the same goals or the same high level of performing outcomes, in terms of sustainability, should be aware of this.” –Aspinall, Verification

 A verification phase was not originally planned for this project.
 Late in the construction phase, when approximately 90% of the costs were known, it was clear that contingency funds and savings in several areas would provide the funds to extend the original goals and improve the project.
 There was consensus within the project team that it was important to ensure a smooth transfer of building operations from the project team to the facilities managers.
-The GSA Project Manager worked with the contractor to outline the value of a verification phase and its associated costs.
-EGWW, Verificationopens in new window
+The GSA Project Manager worked with the contractor to outline the value of a verification phase and its associated costs. –EGWW, Verification

 Communication

 One of the first things the Beck/WRL design-build team did after being selected was to work with the GSA to confirm the program, scope, and cost.
 This was especially important because Aspinall’s contract was different than originally outlined in the RFP and incorporated critical elements of the winning team’s proposal, including its high-performance goals, schedule, and budget.
 The process of collaboratively revising the project scope laid the foundation for alignment of each team participant to the final project goals even before work began.
 The GSA project manager explained, “The project’s goals were finalized when we brought the Beck and WRL team on, and I think that was really the catalyst for the project.
-That was when, I think, everybody on the GSA side realized where the potential was and where we could take this project.”
-Aspinall, Goals & Alignmentopens in new window
+That was when, I think, everybody on the GSA side realized where the potential was and where we could take this project.” –Aspinall, Goals & Alignment